Warwick Mall: 2010s

 By April 3, 2010, the floodwaters had receded.
 Most stores had to be completely gutted and all inventory declared a loss.

 The main portion of the mall had to be completely gutted up to four feet from the floor, due to water damage.
 The mall concourse received a new design, its first makeover since the 1991 renovation.
 New flooring was installed at the end of June, with porcelain tiles imported from Italy.
 Other changes in the mall decor include new topiaries and gardens within the mall concourse.
 The characteristic carousel was salvaged and restored, soft seating areas were added and a new flat screen television was purchased for the food court, along with the installation of new public washbasins.

 The businesses on outparcels of the mall, Longhorn Steakhouse, Showcase Cinemas, and Firestone were able to reopen by the start of May 2010.
 Sports Authority, despite being located on the second level, above the flooded area, was unable to reopen until May 17, 2010, due to repair work required for the escalators and elevator.
 The first business to reopen on the ground level of the mall was Liberty Travel, which reopened on June 14, 2010.
 Target reopened on July 11, with the next opening being Old Navy.
 When the Warwick Mall reopened on August 20, 2010, 25 stores were in operation.
 Various other stores had reopening dates in September, October and November.
 The last anchor store, Macy's, reopened on March 16, 2011 (a "soft-opening" was held the previous Saturday, March 13).
 The reopening was nearly one year after the flood.

 On April 20, 2011, Jordan's Furniture of Taunton, Massachusetts announced plans to open a store in the former Old Navy and Caldor anchor space.
 Unlike the Old Navy store, Jordan's footprint utilizes both floors of the anchor space for its 100,000 sqft store, its first at a mall location.
 Jordan's Warwick Mall store opened on December 16, 2011.
 Two weeks later, Nordstrom Rack announced plans to open its first Rhode Island store at Warwick Mall in the Fall of 2012 as part of a newly developed wing.
 Nordstrom Rack opened November 8, 2012.

-On, July 28, 2016, Sports Authority closed their Warwick Mall location due to bankruptcy.
+On July 28, 2016, Sports Authority closed their Warwick Mall location due to bankruptcy.
 In March 2020, Golf Galaxy opened their first Rhode Island store in the former Sports Authority space.
+The Showcase Cinemas closed in March 2021 as a result of the COVID-19 pandemic.
+The location was later purchased by Apple Cinemas, who held its grand opening on March 3, 2022.
+The location was described by the mall as the flagship location of Apple Cinemas.
+On April 16, 2025, a stabbing occurred in the parking lot of the theater, in which four teenagers slashed at two adults who had told them to be quiet during a movie.